Proof-theoretic semantics

-Proof-theoretic semantics is an approach to the semantics of logic that attempts to locate the meaning of propositions and logical connectives not in terms of interpretations, as in Tarskian approaches to semantics, but in the role that the proposition or logical connective plays within the system of inference.
+Proof-theoretic semantics is a branch of proof theory and an approach to the semantics of logic that attempts to locate the meaning of propositions and logical connectives not in terms of interpretations, as in Tarskian approaches to semantics, but in the role that the proposition or logical connective plays within a system of inference.

 Overview

 Gerhard Gentzen is the founder of proof-theoretic semantics, providing the formal basis for it in his account of cut-elimination for the sequent calculus, and some provocative philosophical remarks about locating the meaning of logical connectives in their introduction rules within natural deduction.
 The history of proof-theoretic semantics since then has been devoted to exploring the consequences of these ideas.

 Dag Prawitz extended Gentzen's notion of analytic proof to natural deduction, and suggested that the value of a proof in natural deduction may be understood as its normal form.
 This idea lies at the basis of the Curry–Howard isomorphism, and of intuitionistic type theory.
 His inversion principle lies at the heart of most modern accounts of proof-theoretic semantics.

 Michael Dummett introduced the very fundamental idea of logical harmony, building on a suggestion of Nuel Belnap.
 In brief, a language, which is understood to be associated with certain patterns of inference, has logical harmony if it is always possible to recover analytic proofs from arbitrary demonstrations, as can be shown for the sequent calculus by means of cut-elimination theorems and for natural deduction by means of normalisation theorems.
 A language that lacks logical harmony will suffer from the existence of incoherent forms of inference: it will likely be inconsistent.

+The term "proof-theoretic semantics" was coined by Peter Schroeder-Heister, who first mentioned it in a lecture in 1985, and in print in 1991.